stacks-network/stacks-core/sip/sip-008-analysis-cost-assessment.md

 Some functions require additional work from the static analysis system.

-## Functions on iterables (e.g., map, filter, fold)
+## Functions on sequences (e.g., map, filter, fold)

-Functions on iterables need to perform an additional check that the supplied type is a list or buffer before performing the normal argument type checking.
+Functions on sequences need to perform an additional check that the supplied type is a list or buffer before performing the normal argument type checking.
 This cost is assessed as: